Overview of Arizona Mortgages

-Arizona’s housing market was hit hard by the housing crisis but has since begun to rebound.
-It’s one of the fastest-growing states in the nation and there is robust demand for housing.
-Arizona annual average mortgage rates have been the same or slightly higher than the national average since 1997.
-2016 Arizona mortgage rates are on average lower than 2015 Arizona mortgage rates.
+The housing crisis hit Arizona’s real estate market hard, but it’s rebounded in the years since.
+It’s one of the fastest-growing states in the nation and there is a robust demand for housing.
+Arizona’s annual average mortgage rates have been the same or slightly higher than the national average since 1997.

 Arizona Historic Mortgage Rates*

 *The FHFA stopped reporting new data in 2018.